 Demand for the Rare Platinum Metal Group Steadily Increases

-Rhodium, iridium, osmium and ruthenium only trade in the physical market -- there are not futures contracts on these metals.
-PGMs are extremely rare metals.
-As technology advances so do applications for these amazing hard, durable metals with many unique properties.
-As applications grow so does demand.
-As an example, annual consumption of iridium alone grew from 2.5 tons in 2001 to 10.4 tons in 2010.
+Rhodium, iridium, osmium, and ruthenium only trade in the physical market -- there are not futures contracts on these metals.
+PGMs are scarce metals.
+As technology advances so does the applications for these amazing hard, durable metals with many unique properties, so demand increases.
+As an example, the annual consumption of iridium alone grew from 2.5 tons in 2001 to 10.4 tons in 2010.
 The rarity of all of these metals truly classifies them as precious metals.